-The City is continuing to explore the possibility of developing new parks and adding amenities to existing parks.
+The City is continuing to explore the possibility of adding amenities to existing parks.
 In addition, there is ongoing exploration on how to improve the traffic flow through the retail districts.
 After the completion of the projects mentioned in the paragraphs above, there are no large construction projects planned.